pocesar/node-stratum/README.md

 ```

 This module is really modular, you may use just one part of it, without having to touch other classes.
 For example, you may
-use the `stratum.Client` and the `stratum.rpcserver` without `stratum.daemon` or `stratum.Server`.
+use the `stratum.Client` and the `stratum.RPCServer` without `stratum.Daemon` or `stratum.Server`.

-You may, at any time, extend, overload or override any classes methods and instance methods (becauase it uses ES5Class module):
+You may, at any time, extend, overload or override any classes methods and instance methods (because it uses [ES5Class](https://github.com/pocesar/ES5-Class) module):

 ```js
 stratum.Server.implement({